AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_rapid_prototyping.md

 # Rapid Prototyping with Empirical Force-Fields

-TP: Sec [XXX]

 The aim of this tutorial is to learn how to use force-fields within FHI-vibes.
-For this purpose, we use [the Lennard-Jones Argon test case](0_intro.md#test-systems) at $20\,{\rm K}$ and perfom the exact same calculation steps discussed for LDA-Silicon in Sec.
-[XXX].
+For this purpose, we use [the Lennard-Jones Argon test case](0_intro.md#test-systems) at $20\,{\rm K}$ and perform the exact same calculation steps discussed for LDA-Silicon in the previous tutorial.
 Since force evaluations for such a toy system are order of magnitudes faster compared to _ab initio_ methods, this allows to quickly test and illustrate the influence of varios computational parameter on the MD.
 For instance, we suggest to test the workflow below for various supercell sizes, temperatures, timesteps, etc.